AndrasKovacs/antifunext/README.md

     ...

-We only add extra points explicitly to positive types, because functions can be eta-expanded to constant errors and pairs to pairs of errors.
+We only add extra points explicitly to positive types, because functions can be inhabited by constant errors and pairs to pairs of errors.

 However, this doesn't refute funext, because *every* type is inhabited in the model, including the type of funext.